sourcegraph/handbook/content/engineering/distribution/internal_infrastructure.md

 We maintain separate AWS accounts with Sourcegraph instances and other infrastructure that mimic various customers' environments for testing purposes.
 See "[Customer environment replicas and managed instances](https://my.1password.com/vaults/dnrhbauihkhjs5ag6vszsme45a/003/ctqvj7zcmdiujmfh2mxzffdlym)" on 1Password for the list.

+### Accessing sourcegraph internal infrastrcture

+To access this AWS account:

+1. Request an AWS user ID by asking a member of the `#distribution` team in slack.
+1. Once you have your credentials visit https://aws.amazon.com/console/.
+1. Sign into AWS using those details and Account ID `sourcegraph.

 ### Accessing customer environment replicas

 To access these AWS accounts: